prof-tejera/assignment-2/README.md

 - Routing must be configured to support the home route (`/`) and add route (`/add`)

 ## Grading Rubric
-- A workout can be configured with any combination of timers
+- A workout can be configured with any combination of timers.
+Individual timers can be configured by the user.
 - Final workout application should be bug free
 - DRY (do not repeat yourself).
 Try to make sure common code is shared and not copy/pasted
 - Console is free of warnings/errors